ShortArrow/razorshell/README.md

 # Razorshell

-This is browser extension add keyboard shortcut link bash shell.
+This is browser extension add keyboard shortcut like bash shell.

 > This is a work in progress.
 It is not ready for use. 🚧